-From current research, it’s been shown that PRP treatments can improve hair density by approximately 15%.
+From current research, it’s been shown that PRP treatments can improve hair density by approximately 15%. ncbi.nlm.nih.gov has a published study of PRP being effective for hair growth.
 It has also been shown to significantly stimulate the growth of fine thin hairs into thick terminal hairs.
 During a consultation, we will evaluate the hair.
 Patients that have fine, thin hairs would be excellent candidates for a PRP injection to stimulate the growth of new thick hair.

 Patients will begin to see improvement in the thickness and the number of hairs at 3 to 6 months.
 This result will last for approximately six months or more.
 At that time, the patient may undergo an additional treatment of PRP injections.

 Candidates for PRP Hair Growth Injections in Charlotte

 A: Patients with mild to moderate hair loss are great candidates for PRP injections.
 Additionally, patients that still have smaller and thin hairs that can be seen during evaluation are great candidates for PRP injections.
 Patients with more severe hair loss are less likely to be a good candidate for PRP but may be ideal for other hair maintenance and restoration options, such as a hair transplant.